CUBRID/cubrid-manual/en/sql/transaction.rst

 Multiversion Concurrency Control
 ================================

 CUBRID previous versions managed isolation levels using the well known two phase locking protocol.
 In this protocol, a transaction obtains a shared lock before it reads an object, and an exclusive lock before it updates the object so that conflicting operations are not executed simultaneously.
-If transaction T1 requires a lock, the system checks if the requested lock conflicts with the existing one.
-If it does, transaction T1 enters a standby state and delays the lock.
-If another transaction T2 releases the lock, transaction T1 resumes and obtains it.
-Once the lock is released, the transaction do not require anymore new locks.
+If transaction *T1* requires a lock, the system checks if the requested lock conflicts with the existing one.
+If it does, transaction *T1* enters a standby state and delays the lock.
+If another transaction *T2* releases the lock, transaction *T1* resumes and obtains it.
+Once the lock is released, the transaction do not require any new locks.

 CUBRID 10.0 replaced the two phase locking protocol with a Multiversion Concurrency Control (MVCC) protocol.
 Unlike two phase locking, MVCC does not block readers to access objects being modified by concurrent transactions.
 MVCC duplicates rows, creating multiple versions on each update.
 Never blocking readers is important for workloads involving mostly value reads from the database, commonly used in read-world scenarios.
 Exclusive locks are still required before updating objects.

-MVCC is also known for providing point in time consistent view of the database and for being particularly adept at implementing true snapshot isolation with less performance costs than other methods of concurrency.
+MVCC is also known for providing point in time consistent view of the database and for being particularly adept at implementing true **snapshot isolation** with less performance costs than other methods of concurrency.

 Versioning, visibility and snapshot
 -----------------------------------

 MVCC maintains multiple versions for each database row.
 Each version is marked by its inserter and deleter with MVCCID's - unique identifiers for writer transactions.
 These markers are useful to identify the author of a change and to place the change on a timeline.

-When a transaction T1 inserts a new row, it creates its first version and sets its unique identifier MVCCID1 as insert id.
+When a transaction *T1* inserts a new row, it creates its first version and sets its unique identifier *MVCCID1* as insert id.
 The MVCCID is stored as meta-data in record header:

 .. image:: /images/transaction_inserted_record.png

-Until T1 commits, other transactions should not see this row.
-The MVCCID helpes identifying the authors of database changes and place them on a timeline, so others can know if the change is valid or not.
-In this case, anyone checking this row find the MVCCID1, find out that the owner is still active, hence the row must be (still) invisible.
+Until *T1* commits, other transactions should not see this row.
+The MVCCID helps identifying the authors of database changes and place them on a time line, so others can know if the change is valid or not.
+In this case, anyone checking this row find the *MVCCID1*, find out that the owner is still active, hence the row must be (still) invisible.

-After T1 commits, a new transaction T2 finds the row and decides to remove it.
-T2 does not remove this version, allowing others to access it, instead it gets an exclusive lock, to prevent others from changing it, and marks the version as deleted.
+After *T1* commits, a new transaction *T2* finds the row and decides to remove it. *T2* does not remove this version, allowing others to access it, instead it gets an exclusive lock, to prevent others from changing it, and marks the version as deleted.
 It adds another MVCCID so others can identify the deleter:

 .. image:: /images/transaction_deleted_record.png

-If T2 decides instead to update one of the record values, it must create a new version.
+If *T2* decides instead to update one of the record values, it must create a new version.
 Both versions are marked with transaction MVCCID, old version for delete and new version for insert.
 Old version also stores a link to the location of new version, and the row representations looks like this:

 .. image:: /images/transaction_updated_record.png

-Currently, only T2 can see second row version, while all other transaction will continue to access the first version.
-The property of a version to be seen or not be seen by running transactions is called visibility.
+Currently, only *T2* can see second row version, while all other transaction will continue to access the first version.
+The property of a version to be seen or not to be seen by running transactions is called **visibility**.
 The visibility property is relative to each transaction, some can consider it true, whereas others can consider it false.

-A transaction T3 that starts after T2 executes row update, but before T2 commits, will not be able to see its new version, not even after T2 commits.
-The visibility of one version towards T3 depends on the state of its inserter and deleter when T3 started and preserves its status for the lifetime of T3.
+A transaction *T3* that starts after *T2* executes row update, but before *T2* commits, will not be able to see its new version, not even after *T2* commits.
+The visibility of one version towards *T3* depends on the state of its inserter and deleter when *T3* started and preserves its status for the lifetime of *T3*.

 As a matter of fact, the visibility of all versions in database towards on transaction does not depend on the changes that occur after transaction is started.
 Moreover, any new version added is also ignored.
 Consequently, the set of all visible versions in the database remains unchanged and form the snapshot of the transaction.
-Hence, snapshot isolation is provided by MVCC and it is a guarantee that all read queries made in a transaction see a consistent view of the database.
+Hence, **snapshot isolation** is provided by MVCC and it is a guarantee that all read queries made in a transaction see a consistent view of the database.

-In CUBRID 10.0, snapshot is a filter of all invalid MVCCID's.
+In CUBRID 10.0, **snapshot** is a filter of all invalid MVCCID's.
 An MVCCID is invalid if it is not committed before the snapshot is taken.
-To avoid updating the snapshot filter whenever a new transaction start, the snapshot is defined using two border MVCCID's: the lowest active MVCCID and the highest committed MVCCID.
+To avoid updating the snapshot filter whenever a new transaction starts, the snapshot is defined using two border MVCCID's: the lowest active MVCCID and the highest committed MVCCID.
 Only a list of active MVCCID values between the border is saved.
 Any transaction starting after snapshot is guaranteed to have an MVCCID bigger than highest committed and is automatically considered invalid.
 Any MVCCID below lowest active must be committed and is automatically considered valid.

 The snapshot filter algorithm that decides a version visibility queries the MVCCID markers used for insert and delete: